 Student must complete two courses in Third World History (Asian, African or Latin American).
-In addition sutdents must complete one course above the 100-level in both American and European History.
+In addition students must complete one course above the 100-level in both American and European History.
 Additional hours may be chosen by the student from any area.

-Courses total 22 hours Social Science electives above the 100 level:
+Courses total 20 hours Social Science electives above the 100 major involves the following modifications:

-Courses total 12 hours Total hours in major: 89
+Courses total 10 hours Total hours in major: 89